 World Science Festival

-Five experiential films help generate brand awareness for the WSF festival, attended by over 1.5 million professionals, educators, and science enthusiasts since 2008.
+Five experiential films help generate awareness and excitement for the World Science Festival, attended by over 1.5 million professionals, educators, and science enthusiasts since 2008.

-+ Animation + Experiential + Music + Sound Design
++ Graphic Design + Animation + CGI + Copywriting + Editing + Sound Design + Post-Production

 Inspired by the work of mathematician Alan Turing, our 2012 open integrates code to explore the relationship between math and nature.
 We abandoned traditional animation software and instead explored the beauty of generative formulas, visualizing written lines of code using C++.
 The data transforms into beautiful motion curves, blurring the line between art and science.